|

 Avoid Multitasking

-I know you’ll probably hate to hear this one, but watching tv while you’re stitching will slow you down.
+You’ll probably hate to hear this one, but watching TV while stitching will slow you down.
 There is nothing wrong with relaxing and enjoying yourself, but if you’re serious about getting a project done and you’re on a time crunch, try without it to see if it makes a difference.

-When you’re able to keep your eyes on your work, you’ll be more focused and efficient with your time.
-And if you’re like me and you hate not being able to do two things at once, try listening to a podcast or audiobook instead!
+When you can keep your eyes on your work, you’ll be more focused and efficient with your time.
+And if you’re like me and you hate being unable to do two things simultaneously, try listening to an embroidery podcast or audiobook instead!

 Enjoy The Process Even If It Takes Awhile

-While it can be tedious at times, I like to try and remind myself that it can be a meditative process if you really focus on what you’re doing stitch by stitch.
-The end result of all your hard work is oh so rewarding.
+While it can be tedious sometimes, I remind myself that it can be a meditative process if you focus on what you’re doing stitch by stitch.
+The result of all your hard work is oh-so rewarding.
 Happy stitching!

 Similar Posts